 12. Broadcasting and photography

 The Senate has authorised the broadcasting of its proceedings (including the broadcasting and rebroadcasting of excerpts) subject to certain conditions.
-Radio broadcasting by the ABC alternates between the Houses but the proceedings of both are available through the House Monitoring Service and via webcasting.
+Radio broadcasting by the ABC alternates between the Houses but the proceedings of both are available through the House Monitoring Service and online.

-Photography in the chamber is subject to relevant resolutions of the Senate and the Presiding Officers' guidelines on filming and photography in Parliament House.
-Neither senators nor advisers may take photographs on mobile phones or other electronic devices.
-A resolution of the Senate allows the media to photograph any senator in the chamber provided that they have the call.
+Photography in the chamber is subject to the Presiding Officers’ rules for media related activity in Parliament House and its precincts.
+Neither senators nor advisers may take photographs or record proceedings on mobile phones or other electronic devices.

 13. Electronic devices